10th July 2018

-Our Future of Work research programme covers three core questions:
+Our Future Work Centre covers three core questions:

-In answering these questions we aim to get behind the headlines, unpick the nuance of debates, and canvass the views of those who can change the system.
+In answering these questions, we will aim to get behind the headlines, unpick the nuance of debates, and canvass the views of all those who can change the system.